leondreamed/ts-mono/readme.md

 To solve this problem, we need to tell TypeScript ESLint to use the source files of our projects to build the TypeScript program.
 Unfortunately, while there [is an experimental TypeScript ESLint flag for this](https://github.com/typescript-eslint/typescript-eslint/issues/2094), it requires a significant amount of memory and leads to OOM errors with large TypeScript monorepos.

-Instead, TS Mono takes a different approach.
+Instead, TSMR takes a different approach.
 Instead of loading the `tsconfig.json` files of all workspace projects, it only uses the one `tsconfig.json` file in the active project, causing TypeScript ESLint to treat other files in different workspace packages as if they were a file from the active project.
 However, this comes with a evident problem: files in other projects may use the same type mapping prefixes as files in the active linted project.

 To overcome this challenge, we dynamically patch the `fs.readFileSync` function to automatically modify the import paths using [tsc-alias](https://github.com/leondreamed/tsc-alias-sync) based on where the file is located in the file system.
 However, this solution then creates another problem: if we pass the altered file to ESLint, any auto-fixes that ESLint applies on the file will have the aliased path imports replaced with the relative ones!